9200 South Hills Boulevard

 “… investment policy (asset allocation) dominates investment strategy (market timing and security selection)”Source: “Determinants of Portfolio Performance”, Brinson, Hood, & Beebower, Financial Analysis Journal, July/August 1986

 We work with you to determine the appropriate asset allocation for your portfolio.
-Although the process of diversifying your assets across multiple asset classes can help to reduce overall risk, it does not eliminate market risk altogether and will not guarantee a profit or protection from loss.
+Although the process of diversifying your assets across multiple asset classes can help to reduce overall risk, it does not eliminate market risk altogether.